norabbull/Willow2/Willow1.0/Documentation/README.txt

 PROJECT DETAILS
 ########################################################################################

-Configuration files to run calculations performed in the master-project is specified in "jobs".
+Configuration files to run calculations performed in the master-project is specified in "Willow1.0/jobs".

+GDR simualtion code is found in "Willow1.0/GDRSimulation":

+- GDRsimulation.py 		- Function to calculate simulated GDR values
+				  and visualize GDRs, p-values and adj.p-values.
+- GDRsimulationStats.Rmd	- Function to calculate p-values for simulated GDRs and test for multiple correction

-Formatting and plotting of result data are contained in the "treeInspection" folder, including:
+Formatting and plotting of result data from GDR calculation of simulated values and case-study (human 3'UTRs) are mostly found in "Willow1.0/treeInspection" including:

 - treeHelpers.py 		- Help-functions to ease data-loading
 - dataWrangle.py  		- Format result data for plotting and inspection.
 - plots.py        		- Produce plots of result data
 - single_gene_inspection.py	- Produce plots for single gene inspections

+Some plotting and formatting is also performed in R, see "Willow1.0/R_scripts/":

+- GDRstatistics.Rmd		- Hypothesis testing of 1055 GDR values
+				  and plotting null distribution of NCHL1 gene
+- newickToDistmat.R		- Convert newick formatted phylogenetic trees to
+				  phylogenetic distance matrices

 ########################################################################################